 Visitors can register via:

-- The form Reservation visit reading room
+- The form Reservation visit reading room (currently not available)

-Access to the archive and library is only granted to researchers and students.
 In the event of over-registration, we will check whether there is an overriding interest (for example, a deadline).
 This can mean that someone is given priority based on urgency.
 Only come to the NIOD when your request has been confirmed.

 Guidelines for safe use